anoopsarkar/advanced-nlp-class/hw1.md

 * dev scores (see Table below)
 * test scores (see Table below)
 * iPython notebook write-up
    * Make sure that you are not using any external data sources in your solution.
-You must only use the provided word vector file.
-   * Make sure you have implemented the semi-character RNN model yourself.
+   * Make sure you have implemented the fine-tuning model improvements yourself without using external libraries.
-   * Do **not** change the hyperparameters for the phrasal chunker in `default.py` in the solution to the robust chunking problem.
-* Check if each group member has a `answer/README.username`.
+* Check if each group member has written about what they did in the Python notebook.

 Your F-score should be equal to or greater than the score listed for the corresponding marks.